Brayoh-ux/Go_News-App/README.md

 - BRIAN MBUGUA NDERITU

 ## Description
-Go News App is a web application that displays a list of various news sources, top headlines on the landing page and world leading news cster BBC.
+Go News App is a web application that displays a list of various news sources, top headlines on the landing page and world leading news caster BBC.
 Clicking a news article will redirect the user to read it fully from the news source.
 It achieves this by using the News API.

 You can view the site at: <a href="https://gonewsapp.herokuapp.com/">Heroku</a>